Arnaldo66/crypto_manage/README.md

   - test if price is nul (btc && euro && dollars) .. dont take
   - if not null transform value from btc or euro or dollars
   - Responsive mobile not good.
-  - Ex: ripple: portefeuille euro négatif
 TODO:
-  - About page
-  - First step page
   - alert functionnality
+  - Show in more value and possiblity in currency graph
   - back office admin (users, currency, contact send)
-  - Best page currency with graph
   - Add and amelioration test performances
-  - cron for order method "limit"
+  - Activate cron for order method "limit"
   - Test view (title, description)
   - multilanguage - french - english - spanish (Voir comment faire au mieux SEO ?)
   - Create a widget with 10 interesting crypto.
 This widget is parametrable by user on his account
-  - vérifier qu'on est bien le titulaire du wallet pour y accéder
   Idea:
   - for cache (redis, memcached ..) puts moment value in cache for front.
 Reload it by cron